cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/creating-tables/columns.md

 ### 2.1 Name

 Each column must have a unique name.
-They must also not conflict with system columns (even if you are not using Change Approvals on the table).
+They must also not conflict with system columns (even if you aren't using Change Approvals on the table).

 ### 2.2 Data Security Classification